-It incorporates the speed and consistency of high-end commercial data bases while being a cost-effective form of open-source databases.
+It incorporates the speed and consistency of high-end commercial databases while being a cost-effective form of open-source databases.
 Aurora also has a MySQL-compatible version for easing the transition of legacy systems to Amazon Web Services.
 We can gain a rudimentary understanding of the features of Amazon Aurora by viewing the graphic.

 In simple terms, Amazon Aurora is an electronic information service that is offered as a part of Amazon Web Services (AWS).